cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-26.0-rc1-released/index.md

 You can now trigger an [offline in-place major upgrade](https://cloudnative-pg.io/documentation/preview/postgres_upgrades/) by specifying a new operand container image with a higher PostgreSQL major version in a cluster, either directly or via image catalogs.
-During the upgrade, the cluster is shut down to ensure data consistency, and a `pg_upgrade` job performs the migration.
+During the upgrade, the cluster is shut down to ensure data consistency, and `pg_upgrade` is invoked to perform the migration.
 This long-awaited feature simplifies major upgrades while maintaining reliability.

 ### Enhanced Startup and Readiness Probes for Replicas